chaos-mesh/website/docs/user_guides/dashboard.md

 2. Create a `ServiceAccount`, and bind it with a specific `Role`.
 Refer to [RBAC](https://kubernetes.io/zh/docs/reference/access-authn-authz/rbac/) for more details.
 Here are sample configurations that you can choose from and edit to meet your specific requirement.
 You need to save the configuration to an YAML file, and then use `kubectl apply -f {YAML-File}` to create it.

-   - **Create a ServiceAccount and bind namespace role**

-     Create a ServiceAccount and bind it with the role `Namespace Manager` or `Namespace Viewer`.

-     Sample configuration file:

-     ```yaml
-     kind: ServiceAccount
-     apiVersion: v1
-     metadata:
-     namespace: namespace-test
-     name: account-namespace-test-manager # use "account-namespace-test-viewer" for viewer

-     ---
-     apiVersion: rbac.authorization.k8s.io/v1
-     kind: RoleBinding
-     metadata:
-       name: bind-namespace-test-manager # use "bind-namespace-test-viewer" for viewer
-       namespace: namespace-test
-     subjects:
-       - kind: ServiceAccount
-         name: account-namespace-test-manager # use "account-namespace-test-viewer" for viewer
-         namespace: namespace-test
-     roleRef:
-       kind: Role
-       name: role-namespace-test-manager # use "role-namespace-test-viewer" for viewer
-       apiGroup: rbac.authorization.k8s.io
-     ```

    - **Create a ServiceAccount and bind cluster role**

-     Create a ServiceAccount and bind it with the role `Namespace Manager` or `Namespace Viewer`.
+     Create a ServiceAccount and bind it with the role `Cluster Manager` or `Cluster Viewer`.

      Sample configuration file: